younesaitmha/Fyyur/README.md

   ├── models.py *** Contains SQLAlchemy models.
   ├── forms.py *** Contains forms
   ├── requirements.txt *** The dependencies we need to install with "pip3 install -r requirements.txt"
-  ├── static
+  ├── .env *** create this file for the environment variables ├── static
   │   ├── css
   │   ├── font